CamDavidsonPilon/gpiozero/docs/installing.rst

 GPIO Zero is installed by default in the `Raspberry Pi OS`_ desktop image,  `Raspberry Pi OS`_ Lite image, and the `Raspberry Pi Desktop`_ image for PC/Mac, all available from `raspberrypi.org`_.
-Follow these guides to installing on other operating systems, including for PCs using the :doc:`remote GPIO
+Follow these guides to install on other operating systems, including for PCs using the :doc:`remote GPIO
 <remote_gpio>` feature.

 .. _Raspberry Pi OS: https://www.raspberrypi.org/software/operating-systems/